Knowing the foods that can help you poop is a great help to relieve constipation.

 Nuts and seeds can relieve constipation.
 Consuming flaxseeds is a good idea because it can load you up with fiber.
 However, you should not eat flaxseeds alone because it is difficult to digest.
 Instead, you can add a scoop of flaxseeds to oatmeal, salad or smoothies.
 Choose the ground flaxseeds to get the health benefit from it.
 Likewise, flaxseeds are high in omega 3 that is good for the heart.

-Another is almonds that are full of attributes such as heart-healthy fats and soluble fiber.
+Another is almonds which are full of attributes such as heart-healthy fats and soluble fiber.
 Almonds are great for snacks.

 - Oatmeal

-Oatmeal contains oat grains that are high in both soluble fiber and insoluble fiber that promotes healthy heart and help with digestive problems.
+Oatmeal contains oat grains that are high in both soluble fiber and insoluble fiber promote a healthy heart and help with digestive problems.
 The insoluble fiber assists the food to pass quickly in your stomach and intestines.
-The soluble fiber easily dissolves in water that forms like a gel inside your stomach.
+The soluble fiber easily dissolves in water which forms like a gel inside your stomach.

-Thus, these two types of fiber bulk up and soften the stool, thus makes it easier to eliminate.
+Thus, these two types of fiber bulk up and soften the stool, thus making it easier to eliminate.

 - Popcorn